NSDL unlisted shares up 40% in 2 months. Here are 5 reasons - BusinessToday

-Unlisted shares of National Securities Depository (NSDL) have been hogging limelight recently on the back of multiple reasons.
-The stock in the pre-IPO market has soared nearly 40 per cent in the last few weeks, say nearly two months, since the free transfer of its shares came into the place.
+The IPO-bound National Securities Depository (NSDL) has been hogging limelight in the unlisted market on account of multiple triggers.
+The stock has soared nearly 40 per cent in the pre-IPO market over the past two months, largely after an easier process of unlisted share transfer came into the effect.

+The transfer process of unlisted shares was simplified in April 2025 with a new ISIN number, which reduced the share transfer process to 1-2 days from 4-6 months.
+With this, NSDL became available for freely transfer from one demat account to another within a shorter timeframe.
+Since the one-year IPO window for NSDL ends on July 31, the unlisted market is hopeful the IPO would be launched soon.

-According to dealers active in the pre-IPO market, where unlisted shares are bought and sold, shares of NSDL are being bought and sold in the range of Rs 1,200-1,250 apiece.
-In April, the stock was trading around Rs 900 per share.
-This means that shares of NSDL have seen a sharp up move of 40 per cent in the given period.
+According to dealers active in the pre-IPO market, where unlisted shares are bought and sold, shares of NSDL are being quoting in the range of Rs 1,200-1,250 apiece.
+In April, the stock was trading at Rs 900 apiece.
+From those levels, NSDL has seen a sharp up move of 40 per cent within a span of two months.

-Dealers active in the unlisted market cite multiple reasons for this sharp up move in NSDL including increasing retail frenzy, rally in unlisted shares of NSE, unlocking free transfer of shares in a day to two (from 4-6 months earlier), run-up to its IPO, addendum in its DRHP resulting in lower issue size and sound financial record in the duopoly market.
+Dealers active in the unlisted market cited a few other reasons that addded to the sharp uprise in the NSDL shares.

+They included the retail frenzy, rally in unlisted shares of NSE (a leading shareholder), NSDL's sound financial record in the duopoly market and an addendum in its DRHP that resulted in lowering of the issue size.

 Jasbir Singh, Founder of Pune-based Meera Associates said retail participation in NSDL is increasing rapidly following the unfreezing of free transfer of its shares.
 "The new ISIN has led to free transfer and trade of NSDL shares, triggering a rise in its demand.
 The sharp rise in NSE's unlisted shares also had some rub-off effect on NSDL shares among retailers." he said.